 In Ginkgo spp. female strobili are small and inconspicuous, though still quite large when compared to a pollen grain, a quality, as they are not visited by pollinating insects, birds or bats is understandable, as a lavish and large display of a petalled flower would demand an expenditure of resources unnecessary and wasteful for the Ginkgo.

-At some point the adhered pollen will more positively attach itself to the growing megaspore by growing a ‘tube’ into the forming pollen chamber along with a network of haustorium, tiny vessels, that can draw from the growing female megaspore, to sustain itself.
+At some point the adhered pollen will more positively attach itself to the growing megaspore by growing a ‘tube’ into the forming pollen chamber along with a network of haustorium, tiny vessels, that can draw from the growing female megaspore, to sustain the male microspore.
 The pollen or microspore then ‘waits’.
 This is necessary as it will take at least 2-3 months, after pollination, for the female megaspore to grow and ready itself for fertilization.
 In some cases fertilization doesn’t happen until the megaspore, now much larger, has ‘ripened’ and fallen to the ground in all of its smelly glory.
 This delay is common amongst Gymnosperms though the time varies considerably.
 In many Conifers the ‘wait’ can take up to a year.
 By any measure fertilization follows pollination in Angiosperms much more rapidly as the ovary that will nourish the ovule is formed before pollination takes place.

 Ginkgo spp. have always been wind pollinated not relying on insects or birds for pollination.
 This makes sense given their early evolution at a time when insect pollination did not occur.
 Remember there were no flowers nor a historical relationship between pollinators and plants when Ginkgo spp. first evolved…other than that many animal species consumed available plant tissues, exudates and metabolites.
 Pollinators evolved together with the arrival of flowering plants, the angiosperms, each adjusting to the other, evolving into what today can be highly specialized relationships, sometimes to the extreme of limiting a single pollinator species to the flowers of a single plant species!
 Prior to the early development of Angiosperms, plants depended on wind and water to move their pollen, to get it to the female gametes, the ovum or eggs, for fertilization.
 Think of the environments that algae (depending on the species algae either reproduce asexually or sexually by spores), moss and ferns often thrive in.